jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 Everything needs to work backwards from the magic minute (which could be the kids starving or the next game starting...)

-A few years ago, I decided to let AI do the hard work.
+Last year, I decided to let AI do the hard work.
 But which AI?
 I threw the same prompt at [ChatGPT](https://chatgpt.com), [Google Gemini](https://gemini.google.com/app), and [Claude](https://claude.ai/) to see who would be my new best friend (or at least assistant).

 **Spoiler alert:** Only one got it right.
 And if you've read my other blog posts, you already know which one it was.